tomjhall/coursera-machine-learning/README.md

 # coursera-machine-learning
-Assignments of the Coursera Machine Learning course by Android Ng.
+Assignments of the Coursera Machine Learning course by Andrew Ng.